-Department Head: Professor Donna Reese Office: 300 Butler Hall
+Department Head: Dr. Shahram Rahimi Office: 300 Butler Hall

 The Department of Computer Science and Engineering is dedicated to maintaining quality programs in undergraduate teaching, graduate teaching, and research, and to the fruitful interaction between teaching and research.
 In research, we wish to maintain our present emphasis on applications (often pursued with colleagues from other disciplines), and upon the synergistic relationships between theory and applications in which the most meaningful advances often result.
-The department has identified five core competency areas in which we shall seek national prominence: artificial intelligence, computational science, human centered computing, graphics systems, and software engineering.
+The department has identified six core competency areas in which we shall seek national prominence: artificial intelligence, computational science, human centered computing, graphics, systems, and software engineering.
 These core competencies support research applications in areas such as bio-informatics, high performance computing, computer security, computer forensics, computer science education, human-robotic interaction, and visualization.
 The Department of Computer Science and Engineering offers degree programs leading to the Bachelor of Science degree in Computer Science, Software Engineering, and (jointly with the Department of Electrical and Computer Engineering) Computer Engineering.
 The department also offers study leading to the Master of Science and the Doctor of Philosophy degrees in Computer Science.
+An accelerated BS/MS program is also available.